microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/New-MgIdentityGovernanceLifecycleWorkflowUserProcessingResultTaskProcessingResult.md

 ```

 ### -CreatedDateTime
-The date time when the taskProcessingResult was created.
+The date time when the taskProcessingResult was created.Supports $filter(lt, le, gt, ge, eq, ne) and $orderby.
-Supports $filter(lt, gt) and orderBy.

 ```yaml
 Type: System.DateTime